blinkops/blink-runner-deploy/README.md

 This will use values define in overlays/development to ovveride default values defined in base and apply it to the cluster.

 As an example the jon folder shows how to manage several environment with overlays.
+It also brings an overlay on deployment.yaml to chenage image tag for docker-runner